-Serverless computing is an architecture model where machine resources such as provisioning servers and infrastructure are managed by a cloud service.
-This type of architecture is auto-scalable and offered as a pay-as-you-go model.
+Serverless computing is an architecture model where provisioning servers and infrastructure are managed by a cloud service.
+This type of architecture is auto-scalable and cost-efficient.

 What is serverless computing?